You feel like something is missing in your life, but the next step alludes you.

 I knew I could contribute to the world, but I doubted myself.

-And since everything is new, you will stumble.
+You will stumble.
 You will feel overwhelmed, uncertain and scared.
-You won’t know where to go or what to do next.
+You won’t know what to do next.
 You’ll feel like you’re jumping out of an airplane without a parachute.

 Those feelings are to be expected.
 But remember, you are not your feelings or thoughts.

-Once you accept both the good and the bad, your life will change.
+Once you accept both the good and the bad, everything changes.

-Just like a kid in a candy store, you have to look at finding your passion as an adventure.
-There are a lot of different flavors available, and the only way you’ll figure out what you like is to start trying things out.
+Like a kid in a candy store, look at finding your passion as an adventure.
+There are many flavors available.
+The only way to discover what you like is to start trying things out.

 If you’re fresh out of college, this is even more important, because you have no idea of what you should expect from life.

-In reality, none of us can make predictions about the future, so let’s just forget about that.
+In reality, none of us can predict the future.
 All you can do is follow your excitement.

-You don’t have to try so hard to figure everything out.
+You don’t have to try so hard.
 Do what you can with what you have.
-That’s it.
+That’s enough, because it’s the only thing you can do.

-When I create a course, I want it to be the best course in the world.
-I want it to be perfect.
+When I create a course or write a book, I want it to be perfect.

-Luckily, I’m also aware of the fact that I can only do my best, so I aim for good enough.
+Luckily, I’m also aware of the fact that I can only do my best.
+I aim for good enough.

 By doing this, I let myself relax, and enjoy what I do.
 I don’t force myself to do what I can’t do.

 Letting go has given me access to a tremendous amount of energy.
-Instead of wasting energy on worrying and doubting, I focus on how I can help my clients, customers, and readers.
+Instead of wasting energy on worrying and doubting, I focus on how I can help.

 Don’t get me wrong, I still worry.
 I’m still human, after all.
 The difference is that I worry less.